lugu/qiloop/doc/SERVICE_TUTORIAL.md

 	    }
 	]

 Mission completed: a fonctionnal timestamp service!
-But wait, isn't it stupid to use QiMessaging to get a timestamp ?

-You will see in part two, how to use this service to synchronize a local objects and get precise and synchronized timestamps.
+But wait, for a timestamp to be precise it needs to be locally generated.
+Let's use use this service to synchronize a `Timestamper` so we can have precise and synchronized timestamps.

+        // SynchronizedTimestamper returns a locally generated timestamp
+        // source synchronized is the remote Timestamp service. func SynchronizedTimestamper(session bus.Session) (Timestamper, error) {

+                ref := time.Now()

+                constructor := Services(session)
+                timestampProxy, err := constructor.Timestamp()
+                if err != nil {
+                        return Timestamper(ref),
+                                fmt.Errorf("reference timestamp: %s", err)
+                }

+                delta1 := time.Since(ref)
+                ts, err := timestampProxy.Nanoseconds()
+                delta2 := time.Since(ref)

+                if err != nil {
+                        return Timestamper(ref),
+                                fmt.Errorf("reference timestamp: %s", err)
+                }

+                offset := ((delta1 + delta2) / 2) - time.Duration(ts)
+                return Timestamper(ref.Add(offset)), nil
+        }

+That's it.
+We have seen how to implement a QiMessaging service and acces it.